jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

    Per the *help* output we see that our current options are to *apply* or *delete* a configuration from a yaml file, or an informational *get-paths* command.
 Also notice the --api-server option where you can specify the Jalapeno API server address.

-3. Lets review the yaml file we will use in later steps to program Rome use srctl.
+3. Lets review the [rome.yaml](srctl/rome.yaml) file we will use in later steps to program Rome use srctl.

    ```yaml
    apiVersion: jalapeno.srv6/v1     # following the k8s design pattern, the api version